maurovm/swift-waveform_plotter_example/README.md

 ---

 WaveformPlotterExample is an iOS application written in Swift.
-This repository only has the a minimum set of UI classes and configuration settings (XCode files, Settings.bundle, etc) to launch the plotting interface.
+This repository only has the minimum set of UI classes and configuration settings (XCode files, Settings.bundle, etc) to launch the plotting interface.
 The main functionality is provided by the following Swift Packages: